 Oregon Estate Planning Drafting Software

 Oregon has the lowest estate tax exemption in the country at $1 million, with rates from 10% to 16%.
 This low threshold makes estate tax planning essential for many Oregon residents.
-The state offers transfer on death deeds and has a high small estate threshold.
+The state offers transfer on death deeds and simple estate affidavit procedures with separate caps for personal and real property.

 Quick Facts